 State -- usually administered through a state agency.

 Federal -- the largest single source of student financial aid funds.

 - Obtaining financial aid (including scholarships) is not an easy task.
 It takes time and effort.

 - First, decide to which colleges, universities, or training programs you wish to apply.
 If you haven't narrowed down your choices to between three and six schools, then go to the Career Center and use Ihaveaplan to find the right schools for you.

 - Second, find out which financial aid forms are required by each of the schools, and what scholarships are offered by the post-secondary institution.

-- Third, check the "scholarships" page on the Counseling Office Web Page or stop in the Guidance Office to find scholarships for which you may qualify.
+- Third, check the "scholarships" page on the Counseling Office Web Page or stop in the Counseling Office to find scholarships for which you may qualify.

 - Know your deadlines.
 Some are as early as September 30th.
 These must be met.
 There are no second chances.

 - The Free Application for Federal Student Aid (FAFSA) must be completed when applying for financial aid.
 It is required by virtually all aid-granting schools, federal and state agencies.
 This form should be completed online at www.fafsa.ed.gov.
 Various state and non-profit organizations in Iowa provide free assistance on filling out the FAFSA.
 Find more details and what you'll need to bring at www.IowaCGS.org or contact the Counseling Office for more information.